Stage 3: Vision & Direction | Life Vision

 Each exercise was a single lens.
 Useful on its own, but incomplete.
 This step is where you pull all eight lenses together and build one coherent picture of your life vision.

 A life vision is a written description of the life you're designing toward.
 It's specific enough to guide real decisions, broad enough to leave room for surprises, and honest enough that reading it back makes you feel something.
-Think of it as a north star document.
+Think of it as your north star.
 Every choice, every prototype, every trade-off in the next phase of this course gets tested against what you write here.

 Goal-setting theory